SER Blog Customer Stories & Use Cases

 Supplier identification

 In this step, collect the relevant information from potential suppliers and set up your own database.
-You can then sort and filter the candidates according to the most important criteria that your partners need to have in order to work together.
+You can then sort and filter the candidates according to the most important criteria that your partners need to fulfil in order to work together.

 Supplier qualification